 JOHN BLACK LEE (1924-2016)

 John Black Lee was born in Chicago IL and attended Brown University.
 After serving in WWII, he graduated Brown and worked as an apprentice carpenter for Walter Gropius in Chicago.
 Lee was recruited by Paul Schweikher, dean of the Yale School of Architecture, to join Schweikher & Elting.
 Moving to the east coast, Lee worked for Oskar Stonorov, followed by Eliot Noyes in New Canaan CT.
 Lee established his own practice, John Black Lee & Associates, in 1954.
 Lee married Clara Sprankle in 1949 and they had three children, John Black Lee Jr., Mary, and Lydia.
 Bio adapted from Wikipedia.
 2012 interview.

 1952 - The John Black Lee and Clara Lee House I, 729 Laurel Road, New Canaan CT.
 Sold in 1955 to John Morton Poole IV.
 Sold in 1964 to Kathlyn C. Thurrott.
 Sold to Tyrus L. and Kathryn V. Homewood.
 Sold in 1971 to C. Kleinsinger.
 Sold in 1977 to architect Donald Swisher who restored the house to Lee's original design.
 Sold in 1978 to Katrina Giuriata.
 Sold in 1991 to Suzanne Cerny.
 Sold in 1993 to Peggy S. McConnell who built a two-car garage and modified the deck.
 Sold in 1997 to Eugene A. and Roseanne C. Diserio.
 Sold in 2019 to Sarah Getto and William Pierce.

 1957 - The Theodore and Virginia D. Rogers House, 478 Oenoke Ridge, New Canaan CT.
 Built by Ernest Rau.
 Addition and two-car garage added in 1973.
 Landscape architect Charles Middeleer was the landscape architect.
 Sold in 1959 to Jason D. Dana.
 Deeded in 1965 to Bertha B. Dana.
 Sold later in 1965 to Janet F. Rowley.
 Sold to J. Clifford Norby and Eunice R. Norby.
-Sold in 1968 to David R. and Alice E. Jennings, still owners as of 2008.
+Sold in 1968 to David R. and Alice E. Jennings.
 Bottom two photos by Peter Aaron.
 Sold in 2013 to Mark Ullman.
 For sale in 2020.

 1959 - The Frank T. and Anne B. Gray House, 1200 Copper Hill Road, Baltimore MD.
 Sold in 2015 to Ryan Higgins.